ArduPilot/ardupilot_wiki/common/source/docs/common-choosing-a-ground-station.rst

 cockpit”, showing many of the same instruments that you would have if you were flying a real plane.
 A GCS can also be used to control a UAV in flight, uploading new mission commands and setting parameters.
-It is often also use to monitor the live video stream from a UAV’s cameras.
+It is often also used to monitor the live video streams from a UAV’s cameras.

-There are at least ten different ground control stations, Desktop there is (*Mission Planner*, *APM Planner 2*, *MAVProxy*, *QGroundControl* and *UgCS*.
+There are at least ten different ground control stations.
+On desktop there is (*Mission Planner*, *APM Planner 2*, *MAVProxy*, *QGroundControl* and *UgCS*.
 For Tablet/Smartphone there is *Tower* (DroidPlanner 3), *MAVPilot*, *AndroPilot* and *SidePilot* that can be used to communicate with ArduPilot (i.e.